-Norris is a small East Tennessee town known for its lake, marinas, state park, museums, and giant Tennessee Valley Authority dam.
-Like most small towns surrounding Knoxville, new businesses are springing up and outdoor areas are being developed for tourism, drawing day-trip lovers like me to explore.
+Norris is a small East Tennessee town known for its lake, marinas, state park, museums, and a giant Tennessee Valley Authority dam.
+Like most small towns surrounding Knoxville, new businesses are springing up and outdoor areas are being developed for tourism.

 Inside the cafe, chalkboards with bible scriptures, commandments, patron photos, and community prayer requests line the walls.
 I mentally lit a candle for each person on the list as I dipped my toast into runny yolk and blessed my home fries in chipotle sauce.